LiquidSmokeX64/coffeelinux/README.md

 Note-2: This is designed for PCs with UEFI, Intel CPUs, and Nvidia GPUs, AMD install WILL fail because absolutely no AMD packages are installed.

+Note-3: VAAPI-Chrome files are placed in /VAAPI-Chrome folder.
 Instructions are as follows:

 1: Boot the Arch Linux ISO in UEFI mode.